 I’ve always loved taking pictures.
 As a kid I played with any camera I could get my hands on.
 I didn’t really know anything about composition or technique I just knew it was fun and that sometimes, every once in a while, I would come up with a picture that looked like how I saw the world.
 Fast forward to being an adult and not much had changed, I still took a lot of pictures and enjoyed it but only occasionally would capture what I wanted to how I wanted to.
 It took me getting injured really badly with a ruptured Achilles to start to change that.
-After surgery I had 6-9 months of recovery time to look forward to and had no idea what I was going to do with my self for that long without being able to be active.
-I decided that was a perfect time to finally start to learn more and to become more serious about photography.
-I read everything I could find and took tons of online photography courses and practiced as much as I could trying to apply the things I was was learning.
-I still absorb as much as I can and imagine that will go on forever.
-There’s so many fascinating people and things and places in the world and seemingly endless ways of capturing them in time.
-Not sure I will ever learn them all but I am trying!
+After surgery I had 6-9 months of recovery time where physical activity wasn’t really an option so I spent all my time working on getting more serious about photography.
+Good for the soul to learn new things.
+I upgraded my equipment and started to try to take pictures every day and commit to becoming as proficient as possible.
+It’s been super rewarding and always working on trying to get better at what I do.

-My main cameras are a Canon 7DMKII and my well worn but also well loved Fuji X100.
-For the Canon I mainly use Sigma Art Series Lense, my current favorite being the awesome 50-100 1.8 and my close 2nd being the 18-35 1.8.
-I use my 7D for events and product shots and tons of portraits and headshots.
+My main cameras are a Canon 7DMKII and Fuji X100T.
+For the Canon I mainly use Sigma Art Series lenses, my current favorite being the awesome 50-100 1.8 and my close 2nd being the 18-35 1.8.
+I use my 7D for events and product shots and portraits.
+Haven’t really found anything it doesn’t work well with.
 I love the heft and durability and image quality of it with the Sigma lenses and, though I will probably upgrade at some point, I am quite attached to it.
-For street photography and just general walking around taking pictures because it’s super fun to do that I use my X100.
+For street photography and just general walking around taking pictures because it’s super fun to do that I use my X100T.
 It’s quirky and odd and isn’t everyone’s cup of tea but I really do love it.
 For whatever reason when I take photos with it they just tend to look like I want them to.
-Can’t put my finger on it but there is something, some magic quality(at least for me) that the Fuji guys got right with the X100.
+Can’t put my finger on it but there is something, some magic quality(at least for me) that the Fuji guys got right with the X series.

-In my spare time when I am not taking pictures or working my day job sitting in a cubicle Googling things for people I enjoy cooking, biking(both pedal and motorcycle), studying Aikido and Karate and spending time with my lovely girlfriend Maria.
+In my spare time when I am not taking pictures or working my day job sitting in a cubicle Googling things for people I enjoy cooking, biking(both pedal and motorcycle), studying Aikido, reading and travelling and seeing live music.
 I am phobic of sharks and tend to have a fascination with Scotch Whiskies and monkeys.